-It is, of course, important to note that the market leading returns are average, or historical returns in past periods of high inflation and/or stagflation.
-Gold can and likely still will see the occasional correction in periods consumer prices have risen sharply.
+It is, of course, important to note that these market leading returns are average, or historical returns in past periods of high inflation and/or stagflation.
+Gold can and likely still will see the occasional correction in periods consumer prices have risen sharply, including 2021.